artclarke/humble-video/README.md

 This project builds native code that can be used for Humble Software, and also generates Java files that can be compiled into Maven libraries that use the native code.

-To build the native code the autotools stack is required:

-* GNU c++ compilers
-* autotool (autoreconf, automake, autoconf, etc.)
-* YASM and NASM (for assembly)
-* pkg-config
-* The Humble-Swig version of Swig (Use https://github.com/artclarke/humble-swig to get JavaDoc generated).
-* Doxygen & DOT (for C++ documentation)
-* Valgrind (for auto memory leak detection -- try 'make memcheck')
-* Java JDK 1.6 or higher
+This makes this an unusual Java build process - it is *not* pure Java.

+We try to abstract that away for non Mac-Platforms by using Docker.
+To see what's required to build for Linux (Ubuntu) and Windows (on Ubuntu) see the `humble-video-docker` directory.

 ## Mac OS X Notes

-Mac OS X is the preferred environment for building Humble Video because it allows you to build all supported environments (Mac, Linux and Darwin) if you install Oracle's VirtualBox software and the excellent [Vagrant](http://vagrantup.com) program.
+Mac OS X is the preferred environment for building Humble Video because it allows you to build all supported environments (Mac, Linux and Darwin) if you install Docker.
+Oracle's

 You must install the JDK on your mac, and also Apple's xCode developer tools.